-We love good beauty tips, so we’ve rounded up our best get-gorgeous tricks in one spot.
+We love good beauty tips and good mommy makeover, so we’ve rounded up our best get-gorgeous tricks in one spot.
 Whether you want to learn how to create the perfect wavy hair or remove puffy eyes in the morning, we’ve got beauty tips galore.

 Since time immemorial, the definition of beauty has kept evolving.
+There are countless cases of the perfect plastic surgery and countless cases of the perfect natural proportions.
 Whatever definition you hold for the right one, we have to remember that there is definitely more to beauty than what meets the eye.

 Here is a list of timeless beauty tips to remember: